Best Flooring for Basement

 This is because you are covering the area of your home that is most likely to get flooded.
 If floods aren’t common where you live, then moisture will still be a problem for your basement floor.
-Another thing that makes it so difficult to cover the floor in the basement is that it is usually made of concrete.
-That means it will keep getting damp no matter what you do.
-It also means that nailing anything to such floor is close to impossible.
+Another thing that makes it so difficult to cover basement flooring is that it is usually made of concrete, meaning it will keep getting damp no matter what you do.
+It also means nailing anything to your concrete basement floor is nearly impossible.

 Vinyl Basement Flooring

-Next pay attention when you are doing the seams.
-This will require that you double-cut them when laying the vinyl flooring.
-If you want the seam to be invisible, then do your best to ensure that all pieces of the vinyl overlap at the seam.
-Once that is done, then cut through both layers for an amazingly smooth floor.
+- Pay attention when you are doing the seams.
+This will require that you double-cut them when laying your vinyl floor.
+If you want the seam to be invisible, ensure all pieces of the vinyl overlap at the seam.
+Afterward, cut through both layers for an amazingly smooth floor.

-Flooring materials will expand and contract, depending on the weather.
-If you don’t leave any room to make up for that expansion, then cracks might appear.
-Always leave expansion gaps along the edges when doing a floating floor.
+- Flooring materials will expand and contract depending on the weather.
+If you don’t leave any room to make up for that, cracks might appear.
+Always leave expansion gaps along the edges, especially when doing a floating floor system.

 - Lastly, look out for the area where the casing of the door meets the floor.
 Remove just a slim piece of the casing away and tuck the flooring under the trim.
 You can use a saw to do that.
 Avoid installing the flooring under the cabinets so the vinyl has more room to breathe.

 If you are a beginner at DIYing basement floors and want a smooth installation, consider hiring a professional to install your preferred flooring.